 - Too many repairs

 - Rot on any section of the cladding

 It’s important to stick to the normal timeframe of 20 to 40 years for replacements, but if problems persist, inspect your home’s siding frequently to increase its longevity.
-Bear Mountain Custom Painting offers help from professional home siding contractors for siding problems homeowners face every day.
+Bear Mountain Custom Painting offers help from professional home siding contractors in Cumming, GA for siding problems homeowners face every day.
 Contact us to learn more about our siding contracting services.
 We’re happy to help in any way!